FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 }
 ```

-The flip side is also true.
-If the client knows who the resource owner is, it can present identity claims as well.
-If a client presents identity claims that the authorization server trusts are tied to the resource owner, the resource owner may not need to be consulted for delegation decisions.
+The reverse case is available as well.
+If the client knows who the owner is, it can present identity claims.
+If a client presents such claims and the authorization server trusts they tied to the resource owner, the owner may not need to be consulted for delegation decisions.
+This trust can be built through request signing.

 From the specification:

 > If the AS trusts the RC to present verifiable assertions, the AS MAY decide, based on its policy, to skip interaction with the RO, even if the RC provides one or more interaction modes in its request.

 ### Developer ergonomics

-OAuth requires you to use `application/x-www-form-urlencoded` media type, and all of the interactions are built using form parameters.
-This is a stable format, guaranteed to be understandable and usable by many different clients.
+OAuth requires you to use requests with the `application/x-www-form-urlencoded` media type.
+All of the interactions are built using form parameters.
+This is a stable format, guaranteed to be usable by many different clients and most programming languages.

 However, many modern APIs use `application/json` as the media format.
 JSON has its flaws; why oh why can't we have comments in JSON?
-But this format is more flexible and allows for conveying richer object structures.
-One nice thing about JSON is that you can collapse many objects into simple strings; you don't have to use nested structures if you don't want to.
+But JSON is more flexible and allows richer object structures.
+And you aren't forced to do so.
+You can collapse many objects into simple strings; you don't have to use nested structures if you don't want to.

-You can reference resources, interactions and other entities by reference as well.
-For example, here's a reference to an interaction which can be used to modify an existing grant, as discussed above:
+With GNAP, you can identify resources, interactions and other entities by reference as well.
+You can use these to refer to the entity in other operations.
+For example, here's a reference to an interaction which can be used to modify an existing grant, as discussed in the "Continuation of a grant" section.

 ```json
 {